 Is the Lake Atitlan area safe?

 Here in Santa Cruz, we all feel very safe.
-If you’d like more information about safety, please request our “Note from Wendy,” the owner, which goes into detail about her experience of over 25 years in Guatemala.
+If you’d like more information about safety, please request our “Safety Note" which goes into detail about safety and security while traveling in Guatemala.

 Should I have travel insurance?